kg-09-creator/my-guestbook-api/README.md

 - Visit `/docs` to see all the commands.
 - Use `GET /messages` to see what people have written.
 - Use `GET /random-quote` for some hacker inspiration!
+- Visit `/profiles` to see others' profiles.
+  - If you see [], it just means the directory is empty.
+Use the /join endpoint to add yourself!